aralroca/aralroca.com/posts/from-node-to-deno.md

 <img src="/images/blog-images/50.png" alt="Npm scripts logo" class="center transparent" />

-Now with deno, the `package.json` no longer exists.
-So at least I, one of the things I miss are the scripts that were declared in the `package.json`.
+With Deno, the `package.json` no longer exists.
+One of the things I really miss are the scripts that were declared in the `package.json`.

-The simple solution is to use a `makefile` and execute with `make`.
+A simple solution would be to use a `makefile` and execute it with `make`.
 However, if you miss the npm syntax, there is an npm-style script runner for Deno:

 * https://github.com/umbopepato/velociraptor

-So you can define a file with your scripts:
+You can define a file with your scripts:

 ```yaml
 # scripts.yaml